-Gardaí have admitted that tracing a 30-year-old Toyota Cressida car or its parts now holds the clue to solving the mysterious disappearance of a Cork couple in 1991.
+Gardaí, in Jan 2019, admitted that tracing a 30-year-old Toyota Cressida car or its parts now holds the clue to solving the mysterious disappearance of a Cork couple, in 1991.

 According to the Irish Independent, both Gardaí (Irish police) and the couple's family have been unable to determine their fate and several years have passed since any possible new information has come to light.